gnosisguild/ethers-multisend/README.md

 isValid(transactionInput: TransactionInput): boolean
 ```

-Returns whether the provided transaction input can be encoded into a meta transaction without errors.
+Returns whether the provided transaction input can be encoded into a meta transaction without errors and has a valid `to` address.

 ## Types